I need human help to enter verification code (office hours only)

 Nominated for the prestigious Palme d'Or award at Cannes.
 From Italy, 2023.
 Run time 2 hours, 5 minutes.
 In Italian with English subtitles.

-Sunday, February 23, 6:30 pm at Temple Beth El: THE KILLING ROADS
+Sunday, February 16, 6:30 pm at Temple Beth El: THE KILLING ROADS

-THE KILLING ROADS exposes the terror unleashed on October 7, 2023, when Hamas and other Palestinian terrorists launched coordinated attacks across the roads of southern Israel, leaving a trail of devastation and horror in their wake.
+THE KILLING ROADS exposes the terror unleashed on October 7, 2023, when Hamas and fellow Palestinian terrorists launched coordinated attacks across the roads of southern Israel, leaving a trail of devastation and horror in their wake.

 This film includes graphic images and disturbing content but it serves as important testimony to the atrocities committed by Hamas and their associates on that horrific day.